2003 Purdue Boilermakers football team: Michigan

-Purdue's 6 game winning streak came to a decisive end in Ann Arbor, dropping to 6–2 against the supremely talented and eventual Big Ten champion #13 Michigan Wolverines.
-From start to finish, the Purdue offense was bullied, harassed and roughed-up by an ultra-aggressive Michigan defense that employed numerous blitzing schemes (7 sacks) and press "bump and run" coverage to limit the Boilermakers to only 242 yards of offense.
+Purdue's 6 game winning streak came to an end in Ann Arbor, dropping to 6–2 against the talented and eventual Big Ten champion #13 Michigan Wolverines.
+From start to finish, the Purdue offense was bullied, harassed and roughed-up by a Michigan defense that employed numerous blitzing schemes (7 sacks) and press "bump and run" coverage to limit the Boilermakers to only 242 yards of offense.

 Despite being dominated, Purdue had a chance to seize momentum late in the first half when the Boilers recovered a fumble from a Shaun Phillips sack of Michigan QB John Navarre.
 QB Kyle Orton quickly moved the Purdue offense to a first and goal, but then threw an end zone interception to CB Leon Hall, the first of 2 picks for the freshman playing for an injured Marlin Jackson.

-The Michigan offense had a solid (but not dominant) day against the stout Purdue defense, as senior RB Chris Perry grinded out 95 yards on 28 carries.
-The terrific trio of Michigan WRs (Braylon Edwards, Jason Avant and Steve Breaston) each made valuable contributions.
-Avant had 5 catches for 90 yards, Breaston took an end-around 21 yards for a score, and Edwards had 6 catches for 86 yards and 2 scores, including a highlight-reel third-quarter touchdown catch over CB Jacques Reeves that put the game out of reach.
+The Michigan offense had a solid day against the stout Purdue defense, as senior RB Chris Perry grinded out 95 yards on 28 carries.
+The WRs Braylon Edwards, Jason Avant and Steve Breaston each made contributions: Avant had 5 catches for 90 yards, Breaston took an end-around 21 yards for a score, and Edwards had 6 catches for 86 yards and 2 scores, including a highlight-reel third-quarter touchdown catch over CB Jacques Reeves that put the game out of reach.

 Purdue coach Joe Tiller praised the Michigan receiving corps before and after the game as "the best...(he had) ever seen."
 He was impressed with what he referred to as the "creatures" on the Wolverine defense.